Quadratic Privacy-Signaling Games and the MMSE Information Bottleneck Problem for Gaussian Sources: Introduction and System Model

 We will also consider an instance of the problem above as the {\it MMSE Gaussian Information Bottleneck Problem}.
 The difference with the setup above is that the sender only has access to $\boldsymbol{X}$, which is the message it intends to hide while revealing as much information on $\boldsymbol{Y}$ as possible.
 This is depicted in Fig.~\ref{fig:blockDiagramIB}.
+The classical information bottleneck problem \cite{tishby1999information} considers the mutual information as the cost criterion where the aim is to compress an observed random variable while preserving information related to an unobserved correlated random variable.
+Note that both the privacy and the compression objectives aim at removing the corresponding information from the revealed message.
+Motivated by this resemblance, we consider the information bottleneck problem in our game theoretic context.
 Details are provided in Section \ref{sec:IB}.